CalvinTheRed/RPGL/README.md

 <details>
 <summary>InfoSubevent</summary>

-**AddOriginItemTag**
+**InfoSubevent**

 ```
 {
-  "subevent": "add_origin_item_tag",
+  "subevent": "info_subevent",
-  "tags": [...],
+  "tags": [...]
-  "tag": "..."
 }
 ```

-This Subevent is dedicated to adding a tag to an item (specifically the origin item of an Event).
+This Subevent is dedicated to communicating the occurrence of some non-functional but informative change, such as starting a turn, ending a turn, running out of temporary hit points, etc. This type of Subevent allows for a more flexible degree of responsiveness to be achieved than would be possible through the use of functional Subevents alone.

-Source: an RPGLObject adding a tag to an origin item
+Source: an RPGLObject emitting information about what it is doing

 Target: should be the same as the source